Analysis Configuration File¶

 Feel free to add your own templates.
 The templates need to contain the following placeholders:

-Will be replaced with the steps
+#{SUBMIT_OPTIONS}Will be replaced with the steps

-value (see _cluster_submit_options), if present, or thedefault_submit_options
+_cluster_submit_optionsvalue (see _cluster_submit_options), if present, or thedefault_submit_optionsvalue.

-Will be replaced with the steps
+#{PRE_JOB_COMMAND}Will be replaced with the steps

-value (see _cluster_pre_job_command), if present, or thedefault_pre_job_command
+_cluster_pre_job_commandvalue (see _cluster_pre_job_command), if present, or thedefault_pre_job_commandvalue.

-Will be replaced with a space seperated list of tasks.
+#{ARRAY_JOBS}Will be replaced with a space seperated list of tasks.
 The resulting array will be used in the command for the

-if the submitted job is an array job.
+<run ID>if the submitted job is an array job.

-Will be replaced with
+#{COMMAND}Will be replaced with

-uap <project-config>.yaml run-locally <run ID>
+uap <project-config>.yaml run-locally <run ID>.

-Will be replaced with the steps
+#{POST_JOB_COMMAND}Will be replaced with the steps

-value (see _cluster_post_job_command), if present, or thedefault_post_job_command
+_cluster_post_job_commandvalue (see _cluster_post_job_command), if present, or thedefault_post_job_commandvalue.

 The submit script template is required by submit-to-cluster for job submission to the cluster.